windsparCPSC/RandomizeSlideOrder/README.md

 There are three buttons added to the "Slide Show" ribbon:

-    1. Shuffle Play - This shuffles the order of the slides and starts the presentation
+    1. Shuffle Play - Shuffles order of slides and starts presentation
-    2. Loop Play    - This shuffles the order of the slides and starts the presentation while also looping the slide show
+    2. Loop Play    - Shuffles order of slides and starts presentation while looping
     3. Reset Order  - This resets the shuffled order back to the previous state

 Install Instructions: